-How will Google and Apple’s updated Contact Tracing terms impact Aarogya Setu?
+How Google and Apple’s updated Contact Tracing terms compare with Aarogya Setu

 7. Runtime permissions: Your App may not request any other runtime permissions (e.g., Contacts, Storage) unless expressly authorized by Google.

-Impact on India: Aarogya Setu doesn’t require access to contacts or storage, so this isn’t a concern
+Comparison with Aarogya Setu: Aarogya Setu doesn’t require access to contacts or storage, so this isn’t a concern

 7. Linking datasets: The terms expressly prohibit combining data obtained through permissions granted to any other app (contacts, storage and other runtime permissions, as well as Location, Bluetooth_Admin, Special Access, Privileged, or Signature permissions and other location related permissions) and combined with the data from the contact tracing app.

-Impact on India: There’s no publicly available mapping of which datasets are being combined in India for the COVID-19 response, and thus it is not clear whether data from other governments apps is being combined with Aarogya Setu data.
+Comparison with Aarogya Setu: There’s no publicly available mapping of which datasets are being combined in India for the COVID-19 response, and thus it is not clear whether data from other governments apps is being combined with Aarogya Setu data.
+However, Aarogya Setu Mitr requires that users log-in separately to the website, and there is no data sharing between the two.

-Speaking with MediaNama, Kiran Jonnalagadda, Founder of HasGeek, said that these terms apply to the Google Play Store, but not the operating systems:
+Speaking with MediaNama, Kiran Jonnalagadda, Founder of HasGeek, said Google and Apple are somewhat limited in how much control it has over apps on user devices:

 - Google and Apple cannot prevent side-loading of the app: “These are terms that will cover listing on the Play Store, but they cannot prevent anyone from side-loading an app and using existing APIs on a device.
-The governemnt can still bypass these terms by asking individuals to manually install an APK file, or forcing to manufacturers to bundle or pre-install the app.
+A government can still bypass these terms by asking individuals to manually install an APK file, or forcing to manufacturers to bundle or pre-install the app.
 They can use the APIs once they’re on the device.”
 Note that there have been news reports that handset manufacturers are being asked to pre-load Aarogya Setu for the Indian market.

 - Device API’s will still be accessible: “Without the API, an app cannot determine the phones location without using one of GPS, cell towers or nearby Bluetooth beacons or WiFi”, Jonnalagadda said.
 “It is still in the control of the Operating System whether an app can get location or not.
 The primary problem [for Google] is that the OS is controlled not by Google.
 It is controlled by the OEMs [handset manufacturers], who in turn have agreements with Google regarding what they are allowed to do.
 Google is not in positon to ban the app from using APIs on the device, but they can ban it from the app store.”

-- Pull the app from the device: Given that the terms applicable are for the Play store, Google “can also pull it out of the device, if it was installed from the Play Store,” Jonnalagadda said.
-“If these terms are not followed, they can pull it from the device because Aarogya Setu was installed from the app store.”
+- Pull the app from the device: For apps that are installed via the Play Store, given that the Play Store terms applicable, Google “can also pull it out of the device,” Jonnalagadda said.

-Note: Editor’s note: This article has been rewritten to address a misinterpretation of the terms and their applicability.
-The error is regretted.